sujalgotnochill/exampleSite/content/about.md

 - **really nice, custom duotone** syntax highlighting based on [**PrismJS**](https://prismjs.com)
 - mobile friendly layout

-So, there you have it... enjoy!
+So, there you have it... enjoy!!